 The Actuarial Function is led by the Actuarial Function Holder, currently the Chief Actuary.
-The work of the Actuarial Function is carried out by members of AICL's actuarial department and includes, at least on an annual basis:
+The work of the Actuarial Function is carried out by members of AICL's actuarial department and includes, on a regular basis (at least annually):

-- Coordination and calculation of technical provisions - Ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions - Assessing the sufficiency and quality of the data used in the calculation of technical provisions - Comparing best estimates against experience - Informing the AICL Board of the reliability and adequacy of the calculation of technical provisions - Expressing an opinion on the overall Underwriting Policy - Expressing an opinion on the adequacy of reinsurance arrangements - Calculation of the undertaking-specific parameters - Contributing to the effective implementation of the risk-management system
+- Coordination and calculation of technical provisions - Ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions. - Assessing the sufficiency and quality of the data used in the calculation of technical provisions. - Comparing best estimates against experience - Informing the AICL Board of the reliability and adequacy of the calculation of technical provisions - Expressing an opinion on the overall Underwriting Policy - Expressing an opinion on the adequacy of reinsurance arrangements - Calculation of the undertaking-specific parameters - Calculation of the SCR and monitoring it against the Solvency II Own Funds - Contributing to the effective implementation of the risk-management system